‘News to Me!' Kelly Rowland Responds to Rumors Destiny’s Child Is Joining On the Run Tour

-Destiny’s Child just had an epic reunion at Coachella last month — but according to Kelly Rowland, that doesn’t mean they’ll be joining Beyoncé and Jay Z on tour this summer.
+Destiny’s Child just had an epic reunion at Coachella last month — but according to Kelly Rowland, that doesn’t mean they’ll be joining Beyoncé and JAY-Z on tour this summer.

 After rumors spread that Rowland and Michelle Williams would be joining the superstar couple for their upcoming On The Run II tour, Rowland, 37, tells PEOPLE that they aren’t true.
 In fact, there hasn’t even been any talk about the possibility.

 “This is the first time I heard it — this morning,” Rowland told PEOPLE at Schick’s F.A.B. event in N.Y.C. on Thursday.
 “I was like, ‘Well, that’s news to me!’
 There hasn’t been anything we discussed.
-Her and Jay are getting ready to go on tour — I’m sad because I won’t see those babies.”
+She and Jay are getting ready to go on tour — I’m sad because I won’t see those babies.”

-But according to the singer, the the girl group is just as in sync as they were during their Destiny’s Child days.
+But according to the singer, the girl group is just as in sync as they were during their Destiny’s Child days.
 Rowland adds that while they spent days in rehearsals for their most recent reunion at Coachella, hitting the stage with Beyoncé and Williams by her side felt just like old times.

 RELATED PHOTOS: The Craziest TRL Outfits Ever, From Beyoncé’s Crystal ‘Bootylicious’ Belt to Jennifer Lopez’s Juicy Track Suit and Beyond!